OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 ### Testing File Integrity Checks

 #### Overview

 There are two file-integrity related topics:

- 1. _The application-source related integrity checks:_ In the "Tampering and Reverse Engineering" chapter, we discussed Android's APK code signature check.
+ 1. _Code integrity checks:_ In the "Tampering and Reverse Engineering" chapter, we discussed Android's APK code signature check.
 We also saw that determined reverse engineers can easily bypass this check by re-packaging and re-signing an app.
 To make this process more involved, a protection scheme can be augmented with CRC checks on the app bytecode and native libraries as well as important data files.
 These checks can be implemented both on the Java and native layer.
 The idea is to have additional controls in place so that the only runs correctly in its unmodified state, even if the code signature is valid.
  2. _The file storage related integrity checks:_ When files are stored by the application using the SD-card or public storage, or when key-value pairs are stored in the `SharedPreferences`, then their integrity should be protected.

 ##### Sample Implementation - application-source